Archaic-Mage/CS3500_Assignments/assignment6/Q1/readme.md

 ### Given test results

+The assignment folder contains some default test cases for,

+Enter Number of Blocks: 5

+Enter 5 block sizes: 200 600 300 400 700

+Enter Number of Process: 4

+Enter 4 Process Sizes: 330 520 210 550,

-The assignment folder contains some default test cases for n=1000 and memory allocation type 1 and type 2, in folder 'tests' under the name 'T1.tst' and 'T2.tst' respectively.
-The results of those are there in folder 'results' under the name 'T1.out' and 'T2.out' respectively.
+in folder 'tests' under the name 'T1.tst' respectively.
+The results of those are there in folder 'results' under the name 'T1.out' respectively.

 You can add custom test cases, using the input format specfied in the 'tests' folder with extension '.tst'.